 The pictures shot using your iPhone’s camera capture an incredible amount of detail.
 This also means they carry a decent amount of file size.
-Sometimes users run into a problem when they need to upload an image to an official document and the image exceeds the stipulated file size.
+Sometimes users run into a problem when they need to upload an image to an official document, and the image exceeds the stipulated file size.
 Luckily, there are several ways you can compress an image and bring its size down to a desirable limit.
-In this article, we bring you the top 6 methods to reduce the photo file size on an iPhone.
+In this article, we bring you the top 9 methods to reduce the photo file size on an iPhone.
+Using these methods, you can easily compress any photo on your iPhone.

 Read Also: 6 easy methods to fix ‘WhatsApp Call Not Ringing’ when Android phone is locked